Get

 Conclusion

 The Bernese Mountain Dog is a drooler.
-Indeed, it is one among many adorable fidos that drool the most.
-However, all Bernese Mountain Dogs don’t drool the same.
+Indeed, they’re among the many adorable breeds that drool the most.
+However, not all Bernese Mountain Dogs drool the same.

-While the majority drool moderately, there are still many who only drool after eating or drinking water.
-There is also a tiny minority who either drool all the time or do not drool at all.
+While most drool moderately, there are still many that only drool after eating or drinking water.
+There is also a tiny minority that either drool all the time or hardly at all.

 While a drooling dog may seem inconvenient, the behavior is bearable, as many owners of droolers can attest.
-Eventually, most people usually get used to it after a while.
+Eventually, you get used to it.

-If you are considering getting a Bernese Mountain Dog, don’t let this fact stop you.
-You can learn how to manage the problem with the tips mentioned above.
+If you are considering getting a Bernese Mountain Dog, don’t let their slobber stop you.
+You can learn how to manage the problem with the tips mentioned here.

 Featured Image Credit: Kristesoro, Shutterstock